Stu042/cy-plan/classes.md

 ```

 ## Transient
-Again a standard class but instances of this can be injected directly into your classes.
+A standard class, but instances of this can be injected directly into your classes.
+Contains methods and properties.

 ```
 transient MyTransient {